 - Understanding reservoir characteristics

 - Natural gas extraction

 Before you can start a career as a petroleum engineer, you may need to obtain a professional engineer (PE) license from your state.
 You'll do this by meeting your state's education and experience qualifications; you'll also need to take two exams offered by the National Council of Examiners for Engineering and Surveying (www.ncees.org).
 The exam for petroleum engineers covers reservoir engineering, drilling engineering, and production engineering.

 Much of what you'll do as a petroleum engineer deals with safe extraction techniques; this includes designing drills for drilling oil wells.
 You'll also have the opportunity to design new methods of extracting petroleum using new technologies, like subsurface combustion and chemically treated water injection.
 Estimating the amount of oil you can extract from a well may also be part of your job.

 Employment and Salary

-The BLS reported that the median annual salary for petroleum engineers in the U.S. was $132,320 in May 2013.
+The BLS reported that the median annual salary for petroleum engineers in the U.S. was $130,050 in May 2014.
 The same report showed that your greatest employment opportunities as a petroleum engineer were in gas and oil extraction and mining support.
 In the U.S., Texas and Oklahoma were among the top employers for this field.
-If you want to follow the money, you may want to set your eyes on a job in either Oklahoma or Alaska.
+If you want to follow the money, you may want to set your eyes on a job in either Texas or Virginia.